cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 - [`cockroach start-single-node`]({% link {{ page.version.version }}/cockroach-start-single-node.md %})
 - [`cockroach demo`]({% link {{ page.version.version }}/cockroach-demo.md %})

-Single node clusters are not [throttled](#throttling).
+Single-node clusters are not [throttled](#throttling).

-Generally single node clusters used for design, prototyping, testing, or development purposes in non-production, internal development environments do not require a license key.
+Generally, single-node clusters used for design, prototyping, testing, or development purposes in non-production, internal development environments do not require a license key.

 ## See also